paul2t/xfind/readme.md

 xfind is a multithreaded application to search for text in multiple files inside several folders.

 You can download a compiled version of xfind here : [xfind binary](https://bitbucket.org/Rednaj/xfind/downloads/xfind.zip)
+If you don't trust me, you can review the code.
+The process for compiling xfind is below.

 First choose a directory and some file extensions.
 When indexing is finished (about 10 seconds for 30.000 files on my SSD)